Remember the good old days when you could immediately tell if someone was using sunscreen?

 - It’s very gentle on the skin: it’s one of the very few UV filters that won’t irritate even sensitive skin or cause allergies.
 Double yay!

 But, the white cast and thick consistency are serious downers.
-So many of us get really excited when we hear how awesome zinc oxide is, only to give it up for life when we realise how user-unfriendly it can be.
+It’s not unusual to get all excited about the gentleness of zinc oxide only to give it up for life when you realise how user-unfriendly it can be.
 Bummer!

 What The Heck Are Nanoparticles?